What's New!

 Pope Paul III and Sangallo redesigned the palace to reflect the change in

-status of its owner.
+status of its landlord.
 In 1546, at Sangallo's death, the palace was yet to be completed; Michelangelo was asked by the

 after the death of Pope Paul III in 1549, his heirs entrusted il Vignola and later on Giacomo della Porta with the completion of the palace.